Pentagon sees N.Korea cyber threat, 2012 provocations

 MISSILE COURSE A CONCERN

-From the U.S. perspective, the first provocation will be a North Korean ballistic missile launch slated for between April 12 and 16.
+From the U.S. perspective, the first provocation will be a North Korean ballistic missile launch slated for between April 12-16.
 But South Korean elections in April and December might also tempt Pyongyang to take actions to influence Seoul's domestic politics, he said.

-Pyongyang says the rocket to be launched to mark the 100th birthday of deceased state founder Kim Il-sung will carry a weather satellite into orbit.
+Pyongyang says the rocket to be launched to mark what would have been the 100th birthday of deceased state founder Kim Il-sung will carry a weather satellite into orbit.
 But most outsiders say it is a disguised test of a long-range missile that violates key U.N.
 Security Council resolutions that ban any such launches.

 "This planned launch is highly provocative because it manifests North Korea's desire to test and expand its long-range missile capability," said Lavoy.
 He said the announcement of the launch also broke a missile moratorium North Korea agreed to on February 29 with Washington in exchange for food aid.

-"The U.S. has seen indications that the North Koreans are preparing to launch a long-range rocket," said the official.

-Pentagon spokeswoman Leslie Hull-Ryde said the United States and South Korea were monitoring North Korea, but declined to comment on specific intelligence on the launch.

-Many of North Korea's neighbours are concerned about next month's launch of a rocket, which North Korea has said would travel southward toward the Philippines or Indonesia, Lavoy told U.S. lawmakers.
+Many of North Korea's neighbours are concerned about next month's launch of a rocket, which North Korea has said would travel southward toward the Philippines or Indonesia, said Lavoy.

 "I don't know if we have any confidence on the stability of the missile or what the impact will be," he said.

-The planned launch has put on hold diplomatic efforts to coax North Korea back into talks over its nuclear weapons programs that have been frozen for three years.
+The missile launch next month has put on hold diplomatic efforts to coax North Korea back into talks over its nuclear weapons programs that have been frozen for three years.

 Pyongyang often shifts tactics between diplomacy and confrontation, said Thurman.